Jens Zimmermann (philosopher)

 Dr. Jens Michael Zimmermann (born 1965) is a German-Canadian Christian philosopher, theologian, and professor who specializes in hermeneutics and the philosophical and theological roots of humanism.

 Zimmermann is a longtime educator in Vancouver.
 He is currently the J.I.
-Packer Chair of Theology at Regent College and the professor of philosophy and theology at Trinity Western University.
+Packer Chair of Theology at Regent College. and the professor of philosophy and theology at Trinity Western University.

 He is considered the inventor of "incarnational humanism", a social philosophy combining modern humanism and Christian humanism based in incarnation.

 Early life and education

 Zimmermann was born in 1965 in Germany, where he was raised.
-He began studying English in Düsseldorf in 1988 before moving to Canada in 1990, where he attended University of British Columbia in Vancouver.
+He began studying Music in Düsseldorf in 1988 before moving to Canada in 1990, where he attended University of British Columbia in Vancouver.
 He graduated with a B.A. in English in 1992.
 He would receive an M.A. in Comparative Literature in 1993, and a PhD in the same field in 1997.

 Career

 Zimmermann began his teaching career at University of British Columbia in 1995 as a sessional instructor in English and German.
 He left University of British Columbia in 1998.

 He started working at Langley campus of Trinity Western University in British Columbia where he was an assistant professor of English literature and language, German literature and language, and philosophy.
 In 2002, he was promoted to associate professor of English and Cultural Studies and philosophy.
 In 2006, he became Trinity Western's Canada Research Chair for Interpretation, Religion, and Culture, a position that he held until 2016.

-Also in 2006, Zimmermann began studying a PhD in Philosophy at University of Mainz (known in Germany as Johannes Gutenberg University) in Mainz, Germany.
+Also in 2006, Zimmermann began studying a PhD in philosophy at University of Mainz (known in Germany as Johannes Gutenberg University) in Mainz, Germany.
 He specialized in philosophical and theological anthropology and his dissertation was called Humanism and Religion: A Philosophical Examination.
 He received the PhD in June 2010.
-After the reception of his second PhD in 2010, he was promoted again to become the professor of Philosophy & Theology at Trinity Western, which he continues to hold as of March 2023.
+After the reception of his second PhD in 2010, he was promoted again to become the professor of Philosophy & Theology at Trinity Western.

 Between 2016 and 2019, Zimmermann was involved with theology education in England.
-He served as a Visiting Research Fellow of theology to Trinity Hall at University of Cambridge from September 2016 to June 2017.
+He served as a visiting research fellow of theology to Trinity Hall at University of Cambridge from September 2016 to June 2017.
 He then served as a British Academy Visiting Research Fellow in philosophical theology to University of Oxford from August 2019 to February 2019.

 In 2017, while still employed by both Trinity Western and Cambridge universities, he was invited to serve as a visiting professor of philosophy, literature, and theology at Regent College in Vancouver.
 He served as a visiting professor until 2019, and a year later he was brought into Regent University full time as the J.I.
 Packer Chair of Theology which he still holds as of March 2023.